mohammadRezaeian/notes/posts/others/2021-07-08-fresh-install-macos.md

 - [MusicBrainz Picard](https://picard.musicbrainz.org/) - Free music tag editor.
 - ~~[Paragon NTFS](https://www.paragon-software.com/home/ntfs-mac/) (paid, 20$)~~ [Mounty](https://mounty.app/) (no need to restart) -- Do everything with Windows drives on your Mac.
   - Another option: you can buy an OTG (On-The-go) adapter and connect the external drive using it without any problem.
 I used [Urgreen's](https://www.amazon.fr/gp/product/B072V9CNTK).
+  - In case you wanna format an USB drive as NTFS, 1st, install the (open-source) [NTFS driver - ntfs-3g](https://github.com/tuxera/ntfs-3g).
 - [Paintbrush](https://paintbrush.sourceforge.io/) -- a "Paint like" for macOS.
 A simple image editor for macOS.
 - **[New]** [PlayCover](https://www.playcover.me/) -- Run iOS apps & games.
 Fullscreen mode.
 Mouse, keyboard and controller support.
 - [Qbserve](https://qotoqot.com/qbserve/) (paid, 15 days trial) -- Activities tracker for MacOS.
 Record all of your activities on your Mac (and show in real time on menu bar) your productivity.
 I chose it because I can buy it forever without subscription and satisfies with its simple UI.